Gauravsunil/ttt_assignment/README.md

 # Algorithm for Encode/Decode String
-here i have converted the string to the base64 but i haven't used inbuilt buffer method to change the base Here i have used my algorithm to chnge the string base to 64 and it will also reduce the length of string here i have firstly created a variable with all cases of alphabets(upper,lowers,+,-,/) and run function and convert the string to shortened string andd the algorithm you can find in routes/userRouter
+here i have converted the string to the base64 but i haven't used inbuilt buffer method to change the base Here i have used my algorithm to chnge the string base to 64 and it will also reduce the length of string here i have firstly created a variable with all cases of alphabets(upper,lowers,+,-,/) like var DIGITS="abcdefghijklmnopqrstuvwxyABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789+-/" and run different function and calculate multiplybydigits , add etc  and convert the string to shortened string andd the algorithm you can find in routes/userRouter